chanzuckerberg/cellxgene-census/README.md

 ##### Memory-efficient queries

-This example provides a demonstration to access the data for larger-than-memory operations using **TileDB-SOMA** operations.
+This example provides a demonstration to accessed the data for larger-than-memory operations using **TileDB-SOMA** operations.

 First we initiate a lazy-evaluation query to access all brain and male cells from human.
 This query needs to be closed — `query.close()` — or used called in a context manager — `with ...`.